G-Research/spark-dgraph-connector/README.md

       }
     }

-The response is faster as only relevant data are transfered between Dgraph and Spark.
+The response is faster as only relevant data are transferred between Dgraph and Spark.

 |subject|dgraph.type|revenue|
 |:-----:|:---------:|:-----:|